kon-ham/kon-ham.github.io/_posts/2021-09-04-be-technical-questions.md

 - The use of clear workflow between developers as well as adequate code review integrated in the Git workflow.

-- The practice of releasing smaller production code often as opposed to releasing a large set of code with down time inbetween each shipping interval.
+- The practice of releasing smaller production code often as opposed to releasing a large set of code with down time in between each shipping interval.

 ### What’s a background worker?
 When would we want to use a background worker?

 A background worker is a job that extends beyond the typical request a client could make to our application.
 Sometimes we don't want an job to be completed instantaneously or we need a feature to do work once a user completes a task, which could take longer than the usual instantaneous response we'd expect.
-Sometimes the advantange of this background worker is that it enables you to queue work to be done at a later time.
+Sometimes the advantage of this background worker is that it enables you to queue work to be done at a later time.
 This also allows for us to retry work if sometimes the work fails the first time.

 This means that we do not have to rely upon the User to act as a catalyst for events.